DaemonicLabs/Voodoo/README.md

 Uses [SKCraft Launcher](https://github.com/SKCraft/Launcher#skcraft-launcher) Pack Format, but download all files, dependencies and configures all file input based on the `yaml` definition

-Reproducability: with a modpacks `.lock.json` file you can reproduce the modpack on any platform, server install or local testing
+Reproducability: with a modpacks `.lock.hjson` file you can reproduce the modpack on any platform, server install or local testing
 (given that the urls do not get taken down)

 Minimalistic Packs: on all platforms that support it (SK and the multimc-wrapper) mods will be downloaded by the user from the original location,